 FAQ 11: How long do you think this blog will last?

 Honestly we don’t know – it’s not a concern for us at the moment.
-All we hope this blog does is that it serves its purpose while it lasts (whether it be 1 month or 1 year).
+All we hope is it serves its purpose while it lasts (whether it be 1 month or 1 year).
 We truly hope our Polynesian sisters of the LDS faith understand their divine worth and that our unique characteristics, personalities, heritage, experiences and knowledge can help lift and inspire each other, thus strengthening our commitment to Jesus Christ.

 FAQ 12: What if I want to share my story?